The Bankrate promise

 |Discover||18 months of interest||6 months of interest||6 months of interest|

-To calculate the amount you’ll pay in early withdrawal penalties, you need to find how much interest you earn each day or month, then multiply it by the number of days/months of interest you forfeit.
+To calculate the amount you’ll pay in an early withdrawal penalty, determine how much interest you’re earning in a day or a month, and then multiply that amount by the number of days or months of interest you forfeit.

 When is it a good idea to make an early withdrawal on a CD?

-The most common scenario where making an early withdrawal makes sense is if you need the money to cover an emergency expense.
-If your car breaks down or you’re facing a medical bill you can’t pay, it’s often better to take the hit and use the money in your CD to pay the bill.
-The alternative of ignoring the bill means paying interest and penalties and damaging your credit.
+One example would be when you need the money to cover an emergency expense.
+If your car breaks down or you’re facing a medical bill you can’t otherwise pay, it’s often better to take the hit and use the money in your CD to pay the bill.
+Not paying the emergency expense could cost you more than a CD penalty: It could end up costing you interest and damage your credit.

-A rarer situation is when interest rates rise significantly.
 When you open a CD, you lock in the interest rate for the entire term.
-If you open a CD when rates are low and they rise by a significant amount, it may be worth breaking your CD to secure a higher rate.
+If you open a CD when rates are low and rates then rise in a big way, it may be worth breaking your CD to secure a higher rate.

 Consider investing in a no-penalty CD

-Avoid investing money that you can’t afford to lose access to for a period of time
+Avoid investing money that you may need access to

-It’s important to remember that when you open a CD, you’re making a commitment to keep your money in the bank.
-While CDs are FDIC-insured, you should think about them like an investment.
+It’s important to remember that when you open a CD, you’re making a commitment to keeping your money in the bank.
+While most CDs are FDIC-insured, you should consider them an investment.

-When you invest in the stock market, one of the top pieces of advice is to make sure you only invest money that you can afford to lose.
-Similarly, when opening a CD, only deposit funds that you can afford to not have access to for a set amount of time.
-For example, if you don’t have an emergency fund, you should probably build one before putting all your savings in a CD.
+A top piece of advice when investing in the stock market is to only invest money you can afford to lose.
+Similarly, a best practice with CDs is to only deposit funds you can afford to part with for a set amount of time.
+As such, it’s best to have a well-established emergency fund before putting money into a CD.